 "We believe in rough consensus and running code" - Just have a look at the IETF website, this is the motto that you would come across.
-This is why the IETF hackathons are so special during the year and hackers.mu team is proud to be the first team in Mauritius who does not only participate in such type of event but also lead the TLS working group.
-The IETF 101 hackathon was yet another challenge for the hackers.mu team.
+This is why the IETF hackathons are so special during the year and cyberstorm.mu team is proud to be the first team in Mauritius who does not only participate in such type of event but also lead the TLS working group.
+The IETF 101 hackathon was yet another challenge for the cyberstorm.mu team.
 But, once you are in, the fun begins.
-Compared to the IETF 100 hackathon, hackers.mu team made an improvement in terms of lines of codes and focused on more projects.
+Compared to the IETF 100 hackathon, cyberstorm.mu team made an improvement in terms of lines of codes and focused on more projects.
 We participated remotely in projects such as TLS 1.3, DNS, and HTTP 451.
 A wiki was also created during that event.

 One of the interesting issues noticed is about TLS malformed traffic and such thing was able to be detected using Wireshark.
-Once the patches were ready and the testing part was working fine, we made a debrief at Flying Dodo beer brewing company at Bagatelle Mall and was ready submit patches to their respective projects.
+Once the patches were ready and the testing part was working fine, we made a debrief at Flying Dodo beer brewing company at Bagatelle Mall and was ready to submit patches to their respective projects.
 I was assigned the "Stunnel" project and a library in "Eclipse Paho".

 After the debriefing, Logan was getting ready for his remote presentation at the IETF.
-We all went through the slides that logan created and went back home happily to see the presentation live on YouTube.
+We all went through the slides that logan created and went back home happy to see the presentation live on YouTube.

 Special thanks goes to the IETF Organising team for having us as Technology Champions!
-Nick Sullivan head of cryptography expert at CloudFlare, Charkes Eckel, Barry Leiba, Meetecho team, Cisco for sponsoring the event and the all members of the hackers.mu team which made this hackathon a success in the world history of Mauritius.
+Nick Sullivan head of cryptography expert at CloudFlare, Charkes Eckel, Barry Leiba, Meetecho team, Cisco for sponsoring the event and the all members of the cyberstorm.mu team which made this hackathon a success in the world history of Mauritius.